Label Noise Robustness of Conformal Prediction: Risk Control Under Label Noise

 \subsubsection{Segmentation}

 In segmentation tasks, the goal is to assign labels to every pixel in an input image such that pixels with similar characteristics share the same label.
 For example, tumor segmentation can be applied to identify polyps in medical images.
 Here, the response is a binary matrix $Y\subseteq \{0,1\}^{W\times H}$ that contains the value $1$ in the $(i,j)$ pixel if it includes the object of interest and $0$ otherwise.
 The uncertainty is represented by a prediction set $C \subseteq \{1,...,W \} \times \{1,...,H \}$ that includes pixels that are likely to contain the object.
 Similarly to the multi-label classification problem, here, we assume a vector flip noise model $g^{\rm vector-flip}$, that flips the $(i,j)$ pixel in $Y$, denoted as $Y_{i,j}$, with probability $\mathbb{P}(\epsilon_{i,j}=1)$.
-We now show that the prediction sets constructed using a noisy calibration set are guaranteed to have conservative FNR if the clean response matrix $Y$ and the noise variable $\epsilon$ are independent given $X$. \begin{prop} Let $\Chatnoisy(\Xtest)$ be a prediction set that contains the most likely labels and controls the FNR risk of the noisy labels at level $\alpha$.
-Suppose that: \begin{enumerate} \item The elements of the clean response matrix are independent of each other given $\Xtest$. \item For a given input $\Xtest$, the noise level of all response elements is the same. \item The noise variable $\epsilon$ is independent of $\Ytest\mid \Xtest=x$, and the noises of different labels are independent of each other given $\Xtest$. \end{enumerate} Then,
+We now show that the prediction sets constructed using a noisy calibration set are guaranteed to have conservative FNR if the clean response matrix $Y$ and the noise variable $\epsilon$ are independent given $X$. \begin{prop} Let $\Chatnoisy(\Xtest)$ be a prediction set that contains the most likely pixels, in the sense of Proposition~\ref{prop:general_classification}, and controls the FNR risk of the noisy labels at level $\alpha$.
+Suppose that: \begin{enumerate} \item The elements of the clean response matrix are independent of each other given $\Xtest$.
+That is, ${\Ytest}^{i,j}\mid \Xtest=x \indep {\Ytest}^{m,n}\mid \Xtest=x$ for all $(i,j)\ne (m,n)\subseteq \{1,...,W\}\times\{1,...,H\}$ and $x\in \mathcal{X}$. \item For a given input $\Xtest$, the noise level is the same for all response elements. \item The noise variable $\epsilon$ is independent of $\Ytest\mid \Xtest=x$, and the noises of different labels are independent of each other given $\Xtest$, similarly to condition 1. \end{enumerate} Then,